Abin-Shaji-Thomas/Text-Encryption-Using-Python/README.md

 ---

+> Note: All key files (`.key`, `.pem`) are auto-generated during runtime and are excluded from version control for security reasons.

 ## ⚠️ Disclaimer

 This project is created strictly for **educational purposes** as part of the Pinnacle Labs internship.
 Encryption must always be used ethically and within legal boundaries.